ericrowan/.dotfiles/README.md

 # 👽 .dotfiles & new system checklist

 I created these files by cobbling together practices from some other folks on the web.
-Use at your own peril

-There's still a lot I want to do with these, especially setting up a script to safely and automatically run most of this.
-But this is a start.
-At the moment, this is probably most useful for setting up a new machine.
+Use at your own peril.
+At some point it'd be cool to set this up to be run automatically.
+This will do for now.

 ## Checklist